 by Premier Hospitals | October 31, 2019 |

+What Is a Hole in the Heart?
 A hole in the heart is medically referred to as Ventricular septal defect (VSD) or Atrial septal defect (ASD) and they are examples of a congenital heart defect (meaning it is present at birth).
 VSD is a condition where an abnormal opening is found in the heart wall between the main pumping chambers called the ventricles.
 ASD is an abnormal opening located in the atria, the upper filling chambers of the heart.
+VSDs and ASDs are known to be the most common congenital heart defects.
+In most cases, VSDs and ASDs are treated successfully with minor or no complications.
+What Happens if one has a hole in the heart?
+A hole in the heart can result in the following:

 VSDs and ASDs are the two types of holes and can be formed in different places of the septum and can vary in size.